SamVanheer/HalfLifeAssetManager/README.md

 ## Updating

-To update Half-Life Asset Manager, first uninstall the current version and then install the new version.
+To update Half-Life Asset Manager first uninstall the current version and then install the new version.
 User configuration files are not removed by the uninstaller so you will not lose any settings.

 ## Options